Shepherds-Scribes/william-perkins/markdown/six-principles/transcribed/12-the-fourth-principle-expounded.md

 *A.* By [^x] praying, with ſending vp loud cries for Gods fauour in Chriſt, in the pardoning of ſinne; and with feruent perſeuerance herein, till the deſire of the heart be granted.

 *Q.* What followeth after this?
-*A.* God then [^y] according to his mercifull promiſe, lets the poore ſinner feele the aſſurrance of his loue wherewith he loueth him in Chriſt, which aſſurance is a liuely faith.
+*A.* God then [^y] according to his mercifull promiſe, lets the poore ſinner feele the aſſurance of his loue wherewith he loueth him in Chriſt, which aſſurance is a liuely faith.

 *Q.* Are there diuers degrees and meaſures of true faith?
 *A.* [^z] Yea.